-The HWRA consists of a 1.5" diameter x 36" long pipe welded into a 2" diameter x 3" long stub pipe, and is fabricated from Schedule 40 black steel.
-This item is not available for the GARN WHS 1000 or WHS 3200 models.
+The HWRA consists of a 24" long Sch 40 black steel dispersion tube factory coupled to a double tapped bushing.
+This specific item varies in diameter for the 1000, 1500 and 2000 models.
+It is not available for the WHS 3200 model.
 It is supplied as a separate component, and must be field installed during initial set up.

-In the past, the hot water supply (HWS) to the pump was always withdrawn from the upper 2" flange on the rear head; and the water returning from the heating system was reinjected thru the lower 1.5" diameter dispersion tube on the rear head.
+In the past, the hot water supply (HWS) to the pump was always withdrawn from the upper flange on the rear head; and the water returning from the heating system was reinjected thru the lower diameter welded dispersion tube on the rear head.
 This arrangement yielded a slightly higher HWS temperature.
 However, supplying the pump from the lower fitting and returning water thru the upper fitting effectively increases the useable thermal storage capacity.